 + When should I apply?

 We accept applications year round, but we only schedule tours during the academic year (September through June).
-If you would like to apply for the upcoming academic year, please do so before June 1.
+Please apply any time for enrollment in the current year.

 + What is the class size?

 We are committed to small classes and superb educator to participant ratios.
 Each session has a maximum of ratio of 1 educator guiding 8 students.

 + Do we have to sign up for the whole year?